CARAMEL: A Succinct Read-Only Lookup Table via Compressed Static Functions: Theory

 \textbf{Greedy Method to Minimize Entropy:} We propose a greedy heuristic method to optimize the column-wise entropy by iteratively swapping entries in the rows of $A$.
 The core of the method is to identify the value $v$ that can be relocated to group as many identical values into the same column as possible.
 This requires knowledge of two things: the rows where $v$ is present and eligible for relocation, and the possible destination columns where $v$ could be placed in each row.
 Once the optimal value and destination column have been identified, we swap the corresponding columns of $A$ and mark the value and column as ineligible for relocation in the future.

 A basic version of the algorithm is listed in Algorithm~\ref{alg:permute_greedy}.
 In practice, we employ a variety of short-circuit evaluations and heuristics to reduce the time needed to identify the best value and column to relocate.
-We also allow for early termination when we can no longer relocate a block of at least $B$ values to the same column.
-While we do not guarantee a solution to Definition~\ref{def:permute_problem}, we will see in the experiments that Algorithm~\ref{alg:permute_greedy} can \textit{reduce the memory by up to 40\%} (Figure~\ref{fig:ablations}).
+We also allow for early termination when we can no longer relocate a block of at least $B$ values to the same column. .